You may ask questions such as what a DI box is, what it does, or how I can use it for recording.

-How Do DI Boxes Work?
+How Does A DI Boxe Work?

 It’s very simple to understand how DI boxes work and in this section, I’m going to explain how to use it with a guitar.
 Although, this method will work with bass guitars and keyboards.

-First of all, you will need a USB audio interface to record your signal and one with multiple outputs is recommended.
+First of all, you will need a USB audio interface to record your signal, and one with multiple outputs is recommended.
 More I/O an audio interface has more options you get.

 Now, you plug your guitar into the DI box, and then the balanced output goes into the audio interface of your choice.
-Now the signal chain is complete and you can record your direct sound straight into your digital audio workstation.
+So, the signal chain is complete and you can record your direct sound straight into your digital audio workstation.

 When you record instruments with the DI box you will have the pure sound of the instrument and that can be beneficial for many reasons.

 As I have said direct sound recording has many benefits.
 You have more control over the sound and the freedom to do whatever you want with your instrument tone.